gabrielepongelli/PySudoku/README.md

 ### Prerequisites

-To be able to use this project you need python3 installed.
+To be able to use this project you need at least python 3.5 installed.

 ### Installation